superduper-io/superduper/docs/hr/content/docs/get_started/installation.md

 - `quality`: Installs tools for aiding in the development of high-quality code.
 - `testing`: Installs tools for testing the SuperDuperDB ecosystem.
 - `dev`: Installs all the above categories.
+- `demo`: Installs all the common dependencies and the dependencies required for the `examples`.

 You can find more details on these categories in the [pyproject.toml](https://github.com/SuperDuperDB/superduperdb/blob/main/pyproject.toml) file.